HuskyChaos/writeup-Surfer/README.md

         <ul>
             <img src="./img/flag.png" alt="flag" width="500"><br>
             There was an easier way but i fuzzed my way to the file containing the flag.<br>
             It was tedious, but i got it.
+You can get it easily if you look at the homepage good enough after logging in.
         </ul>
     </li><br>
     <h2>
-        Tried to get a foothold for a long time so i am leaving this here. <br>
         Solved 😁
     </h2>
 </ul>